Over The Rainbow | Chords + Lyrics (capo 1)

 oh why can’t I?

-Over The Rainbow’s chorus chords, melody, and Eva’s guitar part
+Over The Rainbow’s chords and melody

 Here’s the super simple kids’ version, using the simplest possible chords.